medwf/simple_shell/README.md

 ### Simple shell
-   - Write a simple UNIX command interpreter.
+   - Write a simple UNIX command by fatima kouirs and  Mohamed WAFI.